Brian Castle

 Visual Memory

-Visual content is guided towards the hippocampus, by pathways from both visual streams into the entorhinal cortex and surrounding areas (parahippocampal cortex, perirhinal cortex, and etc).
+In the process of scene and memory organization, visual content is guided towards the hippocampus, by pathways from both visual streams into the entorhinal cortex and surrounding areas (parahippocampal cortex, perirhinal cortex, etc).
 There, scene information is "phase encoded" relative to a theta rhythm organized in the medial septal nucleus.
-It is still unclear whether the septal rhythm is a dependency or merely a driver, since many cortical areas can generate their own rhythms locally.
+It is still unclear whether the septal rhythm is a dependency or merely a driver, since many brain areas can generate their own rhythms locally.
 However the net effect is to synchronize activity in the population of hippocampal neurons.
 Much like the visual cortex, scene reconstruction seems to sample the input space.
+The hippocampus negotiates with the prefrontal cortex for contextual information related to the scene.
+This information includes both the relationships between objects, and the value of an object.
+After an episode consisting of multiple scenes, the memory is somehow consolidated into a long term representation accessible through the global store.
+No one yet knows how this occurs.
+At least a part of it can occur during sleep, which is a complex subject beyond the scope of these pages.
+The important part for us, is that information from multiple scenes is phase-encoded into spike patterns that represent an episode.
+The aggregate activity in such spike patterns is a hot topic for research.
+Let's see if we can get a better feel for what happens in the scene mapping and episodic memory circuitry around the hippocampus.

 The visual streams come together at the level of the hippocampus.
 The circuitry around the hippocampus performs two essential functions: scene reconstruction (which helps us navigate), and short term memory (which helps provide the context related to the scene).
 The memory process in the hippocampus is often referred to as "episodic" because it pertains to a series of events that are related in time.